kumahq/kuma-website/app/_src/policies/introduction.md

   proxyTypes: ["Sidecar", "Gateway"] # For kinds Mesh and MeshSubset a list of matching Dataplanes types can be used
   labels:
     key: value # In the case of policies that apply to labeled resources you can use these to apply the policy to each resource
+  sectionName: ASection # This is used when trying to attach to a specific part of a resource (for example a port of a `MeshService`)
+  namespace: ns # when in kubernetes this namespace the resource is inside.
 ```

 Here's an explanation of each kinds and their scope: